O JARGON BUSTER

 - Ranking List

-- A table which attempts to sequence orienteers in order of
+- A table which attempts to sequence orienteers in order

-merit by awarding points
+of merit by awarding points for performances over a

+number of events.
 The best known is the BOF Rankings.

 - Ranking Points